DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 <!-- *Westminster Confession of Faith*.
 (2021).
 Versa Press.
 (Original work published 1647) -->

-For those marked as vessels of wrath, the chilling truth is that your eternity in hell&mdash;engulfed in flames and unending torment&mdash;was preordained by God before your existence.
-This fate is not a mere consequence of your actions; it is a divine decree, a grim reality that magnifies God's glory in the most unsettling and terrifying way imaginable.
+For those marked as vessels of wrath, the chilling truth is that their eternity in hell&mdash;engulfed in flames and unending torment&mdash;was preordained by God before their existence.
+This fate is not a mere consequence of their actions; it is a divine decree, a grim reality that magnifies God's glory in the most unsettling and terrifying way imaginable.

 > The dreadful error of hyper-Calvinism is that it involves God in coercing sin. **This does radical violence to the integrity of God’s character** (Sproul, 1986, Ch.
 7).<sup>1</sup>